ani8727/DSA-Sheet---topic-wise/Binary Search/Readme.md

 19. **Aggressive Cows**: Place cows in stalls such that the minimum distance between any two cows is maximized using binary search - linear search.

+20. **Split Array Largest Sum (L:410) - Painter Partition Problem**: Split an array into subarrays such that the largest sum among the subarrays is minimized using binary search - linear search.

-20. **Page Allocation Problem**: Allocate pages to students such that the maximum number of pages assigned to a student is minimized using binary search - linear search.
+21. **Allocate Minimum Number of Pages**: Allocate books to students such that the maximum number of pages assigned to a student is minimized using binary search - linear search.

+22. **Median of Two Sorted Arrays (L:4) - Kth Element in two Sorted Array**: Find the median of two sorted arrays using binary search - partitioning technique.